 Most gamers will just run games at 240Hz with uncapped frame rates and without MBR or VRR, which is what the Dell S2522HG is perfect for.

-Either way, if you want good MBR, we recommend waiting for the ViewSonic XG2431, which will have its MBR implementation tuned by Blur Busters, who helped develop and popularize backlight strobing in the first place.
+Either way, if you want excellent MBR performance, we recommend the ViewSonic XG2431, which has its MBR implementation tuned by Blur Busters, who helped develop and popularize backlight strobing in the first place.

 Design & Connectivity